Li732375/Finetune_Whisper_audio2zh/README.md

 # Whisper_audio_to_zh
- Trying to fine-tune the Whisper model from scratch.
+ Trying to fine-tune the Whisper model.